Can Cleveland Car Insurance Companies Hire Private Investigators to Spy on You?

 However, the insurance company is within its rights to hire a private investigator.
 There are limits on what a private investigator can do, and if he or she works within those limits, nothing illegal is happening.

-Below, we discuss car insurance companies hiring private investigators, including what the investigator can do and how he or she could find something to use against you.
+Below, we discuss Cleveland car insurance companies hiring private investigators, including what the investigator can do and how he or she could find something to use against you.
 We also explain some practical steps you can take to try to protect the value of your claim.

 One of the most important steps you can take is contacting a licensed Cleveland vehicle crash lawyer.
 An initial consultation is free of charge, and we do not charge upfront fees for our services.